COVID-19 daily positive case update

 - News, Resources, and Community Partner Updates

 - COVID-19-San Angelo FAQ

-City of San Angelo
+City of San Angelo Disaster Declaration

 Governor Abbott's Executive Orders

+People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
-People with these symptoms or combinations of symptoms may have COVID-19:
+People with these symptoms may have COVID-19:

 - Shortness of breath or difficulty breathing

-- Muscle pain
+- Muscle or body aches

 While there is no current vaccine to prevent infection with 2019-nCoV, as with other respiratory-transmitted diseases, there are certain preventative measures to help stop the spread of respiratory viruses, including:

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.